If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 This is another drive-through-only event, so don’t expect to leave your car.

-You can drive through Wednesday-Saturday from November 25-December 23, 2022 from 5:30-9 p.m.
+You can drive through Wednesday-Sunday from November 28-December 21, 2025 from 5:30-9 p.m.
 Learn more here.
-(And note that on weekends in December, there’s also a walk-through trail at the Carlisle Visitor Center.)
+(And note that on Wednesday-Saturday evenings in December, there’s also a walk-through trail at the Carlisle Visitor Center.)

 How much: Free, but all visitors are asked to bring at least one non-perishable food item that will be donated to Second Harvest Food Bank.